 FAQ

-Forged knives are made from a single piece of metal, creating a seamless transition from blade to handle with a bolster.
-They contain more carbon, making them harder and sharper for longer, but they are heavier and harder to sharpen.
-Stamped knives are cut from a sheet of steel, making them lighter and easier to handle over long periods.
-They are simpler to resharpen and offer great value for daily use.
+Forged knives are crafted from a single piece of metal, offering a seamless transition from blade to handle and typically include a bolster.
+They have higher carbon content, making them harder and maintaining sharpness longer, but they are heavier and more challenging to sharpen.
+Stamped knives, on the other hand, are cut from a steel sheet, making them lighter and easier to handle for extended periods.
+They are also easier to resharpen and provide excellent value for everyday use.

 The flutes let air between food and blade, making what you’re cutting less likely to stick to the blade.
 Which makes chopping smoother, faster and more efficient.
 If you are a heavy user of your knives and need to sharpen them a lot, the straight edge would be a better choice.